gauravjagpal/drf-api-project5/README.md

 ## Credits

 This project was based on the Code Institute's - drf-api setup.
-I used this template and manipulated it do add features relevant to my project.
+I used this template and manipulated it to add features relevant to my project.

 When running into blockers I often referred to Stack Overflow for inspiration